romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What accurately defines the scope of encrypted secrets in GitHub Actions?
+Q: What accurately defines the scope of encrypted secrets in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Encrypted secrets can be defined at the repository or organization level, with access limited to specific workflows**